 Caffeine and Alcohol

-Another often asked question is whether caffeine affects eye pressure and glaucoma.
+An often asked question is whether caffeine affects eye pressure and glaucoma.
 It is known that caffeine can cause a several point rise in eye pressure that lasts for at least 90 minutes.
 However, whether that increase is of concern is best addressed between the patient and their eye doctor.
 With regard to alcohol consumption, it is known that alcohol can lower eye pressure in the very short term, but there is no data to suggest that drinking alcohol reduces the risk of developing glaucoma or prevents its progression.
+A good rule of thumb is to exercise moderation with caffeine consumption.
+One cup of coffee is unlikely to cause any harm, but if you like to drink large amounts of coffee consider switching some of that consumption to decaffeinated.

 Omega Fatty Acids